slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”

 Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.

+Marketers don’t convince.
+Engineers convince.
+Marketers persuade.
+Persuasion appeals to the emotions and to fear and to the imagination.
+Convincing requires a spreadsheet or some other rational device. -- seth godin

+It’s much easier to persuade someone if they’re already convinced, if they already know the facts.
+But it’s impossible to change someone’s mind merely by convincing them of your point.

+Call all owners to rent.
+8 said yes.
+Then auction!
+2200 -> 1500

+To sell, you have to understand personalities, you have to learn what excites people, you have to over deliver, you have to understand competitors, etc.
+Business is 80% psychological.

 -->